 Can we become friends?

 We’d love to!
-We have a special ‘Friends of’ arrangement.
+We have a special ‘Friends’ arrangement.

 Can I donate to you?

-I’d very much like to become a volunteer with you, can that be done?
+I’d very much like to become a volunteer with you, but how?

 Sounds great, please e-mail our volunteer co-ordinator Amber: firstname.lastname@example.org.